tkrotoff/Gigabyte-GA-Z77-DS3H-rev1.1-Hackintosh/README.md

 LABEL=HD502HJ none ntfs ro,noauto

 # Mount NTFS disk 'HD204UI' in read-write mode (experimental: at your own risk)
-# Option 'nobrowse' is mandatory and won't show the disk on your computer,
+# Option 'nobrowse' is mandatory.
+You will have to manually open /Volumes/HD204UI
-# you will have to manually open /Volumes/HD204UI using the Finder or Disk Utility
+# using the Finder or Disk Utility
 LABEL=HD204UI none ntfs rw,auto,nobrowse

 # Do not mount ExFAT disk 'WD20EZRX'